abdi-siamak/FB-LDA/README.md

 # FB-LDA
-Implementation of the collapsed Gibbs sampling for FB-LDA model in R; as described in "Interpreting the Public Sentiment Variations on Twitter".
-Shulong Tan et al. TKDE 2014.
+Implementation of the collapsed Gibbs sampling for Foreground-Background Latent Dirichlet Allocation (FB-LDA) model in R; as described in "Interpreting the Public Sentiment Variations on Twitter".
+Shulong Tan et al.

 Instruction:
 1. Run "preprocessing1.R" file